 Launching your first international app is an exciting but nerve-racking time, there are so many questions and unknowns.
-Fortunately, many of these questions and potential user issues can be addressed by using Adobe XD.
+Fortunately, many of these questions and potential user issues can be addressed by using Adobe XD and in this article we’ll show you how to do multilingual UX & UI.

 As with all international app launches, you need to make sure that you have fully researched your target markets, compiled your competitive research, and made sure that your app answers a question or solves a problem.
 In order to take your app ‘international’, there are a few things that you will need to take into consideration: